AnuschBachofner/supplierRatingBackend/README.md

 * **Control:** We have full control over the request structure.
 * **Transparency:** The specific `JsonRpcRequest` and `JsonRpcResponse` wrappers make the communication protocol explicit and easy to debug.

+> **Documentation:** For a detailed reference of the implemented JSON-RPC payloads, filtering strategies, and strict
+> typing rules, please refer to the [OpenBIS Request Documentation](openBisRequestDoc.md).

 ### Direct Service-to-Client Communication